-Ford brings us a fourth-generation version of its Galaxy seven-seater and this model boosts safety, is more efficient and brings an innovative third seat folding system.
-With a wide range of engines and improved interior quality, this one's going to be at the top of quite a few family shortlists.
+Ford brings us an improved fourth-generation version of its Galaxy seven-seater, a model that's more efficient thanks to a hi-tech range of EcoBlue diesel engines.
+Plus it's safer and continues with practical virties that include an innovative third seat folding system.
+With a wide range of options and pleasing interior quality, this one's going to be at the top of quite a few family shortlists.

 On the face of it, building a large MPV ought to be easy.
 After all, isn't something like this just a big box on wheels?
 It always used to be.
 Not so long ago, all you really needed with a car like this was a set of fancy flippy-folding seats and a few clever interior storage solutions.
 That and the ability for the model in question not to fall over when presented with a corner.
 These days, things are a lot tougher for those brands looking to create a design of this kind.
 Buyers are more demanding.
 They want the interior build quality of a luxury saloon.
 They want exciting styling.
 And the last thing they're looking for is the kind of handling you'd expect from a big box on wheels.
 The game has changed.